+If the events of 2020 have taught us anything, it’s that mental wellness matters.
 Thankfully, mental health topics are being more openly discussed, which has given rise to related employee benefits like meditation apps, online counseling, and self-care days.
 If you’re still on the fence about whether these benefits are worth the investment, here are six advantages that come with addressing mental health issues in the workplace:

 Employees with conditions like depression or anxiety aren’t only struggling mentally — they feel it on an emotional and physical level as well.
 This makes it incredibly challenging to get out of bed each day, focus on work, and build relationships with coworkers.
 As a result, the World Health Organization estimates that depression and anxiety cost the global economy $1 trillion per year in lost productivity.

 Investing in the wellbeing of employees can drastically reduce these costs.
 Research has found that for every $1 put into treatment for common mental disorders, there’s a return of $4 in improved health and productivity.
-Not to mention that proper mental health management could potentially reduce the number of doctor’s visits or prescription medications needed in the future.
+Not to mention that proper mental health management could reduce the number of doctor’s visits or prescription medications needed in the future.

 But it’s not just the financial impact that’s harmful.
 Absenteeism can create a vicious cycle: the more days of work an employee misses, the more overwhelmed they feel.
 This can worsen their condition until they find a better way to manage their mental health issues.
 Proactively addressing this issue can lower the harmful effects that come with absenteeism.

 Given that there’s a strong link between your mental wellbeing and physical health, this is an important issue that companies need to address.
-A manual worker who is depressed, losing sleep, or abusing substances is much more likely to get hurt on the job than someone who is mentally well.
+A manual worker who’s depressed, losing sleep, or abusing substances is much more likely to get hurt on the job than someone who is mentally well.
 Finding ways for these workers to access the care they need can decrease accident rates and improve their overall wellbeing.